digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/InstrumentCluster.md

 > - Physical Inspection (confirmation)
 {: .info-sources}

-### IMPORTANT
-note that the plugs are MULTILOCK 040 II and not MULTILOCK 040, as there are subtle differences between the 2 versions
+> note that the plugs are MULTILOCK 040 II and not MULTILOCK 040, as there are subtle differences between the 2 versions {: .block-note}

 ---